sdelo/deepmargindash/README.md

 ## Technology Stack

 - React 18 with TypeScript
-- Vite for build tooling
+- Bun for build tooling and runtime
 - Tailwind CSS for styling
 - React Router for navigation
 - Sui dApp Kit for blockchain integration